Transfinite Topological Dynamics: Transfinite orbits

 Here $\{y_n\}_{n\in\mathbb{N}}$ is an infinite decreasing sequence with respect to $<_\infty$, so that $\mathcal{O}_\infty(z)\setminus \mathcal{O}_{[\omega]}(z)$ does not have a least element, and therefore $\{f\}^\omega(z)$ does not exist.

 \end{exa}

-A natural question about transfinite orbits concerns in which cases the iteration of order $\omega$ of $x$ has something to do with the $\omega$-limit of $x$ with respect to $f$, that is the set of limit points of $\mathcal{O}(x)$:
+A natural question about transfinite orbits concerns in which cases the iteration of order $\omega$ of $x$ has something to do with the $\omega$-limit of $x$ with respect to $f$:

 The two objects can be totally unrelated, of course.
 For instance, in Example \ref{exa1}, we have $\omega_f(z)=\{0\}$ while $\{f\}^\omega(z)>0$.
-However, imposing some (rather strong) regularity assumptions, we can establish a general result, concerning cases that can be seen as ``trivial" since the transfinite dynamics does not provide any further richness than the $\omega$-limit sets of points with respect to the limit map $f$.
+However, under some (strong) regularity assumptions, there is a result covering cases that can be seen as ``trivial" since the transfinite dynamics does not provide any further richness than the $\omega$-limit with respect to the limit map $f$.

 \begin{defi} We say that a sequence of maps $\{f_n\}_{n\in\mathbb{N}}$ is \emph{equicontinuous} at $x\in X$ if, for every $\epsilon>0$, there exist $N=N(\epsilon,x)\in\mathbb{N}$ and $\delta=\delta(\epsilon,x)>0$ such that, for every $n>N$,